mjteo95/GEO1003-Shared_Notes/docs/chapters/intro-long.md

 # Introduction

-This is the introduction to the book.
+This is the introduction to the notes.